What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Day 5

-There’s contemporary meat within the villa as two new boys entered the solid of Love Island 2020.
+There’s contemporary meat within the villa as two new boys entered the forged of Love Island 2020.

-Connagh and Finley needed to decide two ladies every to go on a wine-tasting date with, with Connagh selecting Sophie and Finley choosing Siannise.
+Connagh and Finley needed to decide two women every to go on a wine-tasting date with, with Connagh selecting Sophie and Finley choosing Siannise.

 Regardless of a tetchy morning and having fun with her date with Connagh, Sophie decides she prefers Connor.
 Siannise enjoys the date with Finley, however thinks the five-year age distinction might be problematic.

 Subsequent up, Connagh picked Shaughna for his second date, whereas Finley selected Paige.
-Whereas she initially had her eyes on Callum, Shaughna admitted her head “had been fully turned” by the Welsh mannequin – simply as Callum realised he’s extra fascinated by her over Eve – typical.
+Whereas she initially had her eyes on Callum, Shaughna admitted her head “had been fully turned” by the Welsh mannequin – simply as Callum realised he’s extra enthusiastic about her over Eve – typical.

-After a sport of dares sees Connagh smooch Sophie, Connor decides to drag him over and inform him his emotions – a lot to Sophie’s annoyance.
+After a recreation of dares sees Connagh smooch Sophie, Connor decides to drag him over and inform him his emotions – a lot to Sophie’s annoyance.

-However with the information one woman can be dumped from the island tomorrow, might attitudes change?
+However with the information one lady might be dumped from the island tomorrow, may attitudes change?

 Day four

-Issues have stepped up a gear in Love Island as we had our first departure from the Love Island 2020 solid.
+Issues have stepped up a gear in Love Island as we had our first departure from the Love Island 2020 forged.

 Upon realising he nonetheless had emotions for his ex-girlfriend, Ollie left the villa, with the remainder of the Islanders wishing him effectively.